 Setting up a law reform agency is one thing.
 Making it effective to fill the institutional gap I have identified may be quite another.
-It is not difficult to list the problems of the law reform agencies of Australia and indeed other common law countries.
-With few exceptions, they are common problems and it is possible here to do no more than mention some of the chief of them.
+It is not difficult to list the problems of the law reform agencies of the Commonwealth of Nations.
+With few exceptions, with are common problems and it is possible here to do no more than mention some of the chief of them.

 An obvious constraint arises from the resources which are devoted to institutional law reform.
 A recent analysis showed that in Australia the amount expended on law reform, Federal and State, is small, divided and uneven.36 It is obvious that the quality, speed and quantity of law reform effort will vary to some extent with the funds which society is prepared to devote to the enterprise.
-Thoroughgoing law reform, based upon empirical scrutiny of how current laws actually operate, is an expensive business beyond the purse of most law reform bodies.
-The Australian Law Reform Commission has found that large numbers of experts in the judiciary, the legal profession, business, industry, other related professions and community groups are prepared to offer their services as consultants free of charge with no reward other than participation in a national project of legal renewal.37 Limitations in resources are noted in most of the law reform bodies.38 A second constraint arises from the tasks assigned to the LRCs.
+Thoroughgoing law reform, based upon empirical scrutiny of how current laws actually operate, is an expensive business beyond the purse of most Commonwealth law reform bodies.
+In Australia, the Federal Commission has found that large numbers of experts in the Judiciary, the legal profession, business, industry, other related professions and community groups are prepared to offer their services as consultants free of charge with no reward other than participation in a national project of legal renewal.37 Limitations in resources are noted in most of the law reform bodies of the Commonwealth of Nations.
+The latest addition, the Nigerian Law Reform Commission, is reported to have complained about the lack of funds devoted to its establishment and the consequential lack of full-time staff, accommodation, resources and facilities.38

+A second constraint arises from the tasks assigned to the LRCs.
 Most of the agencies work upon references given by the Executive, although some can initiate their own programme and others can suggest items appropriate for study.
 There are critics who complain that this control by government is a constraint on the freedom of law reform bodies and an inhibition in the way of their tackling the real causes of injustice and unfairness in the law.39 A criticism of the English Law Commission was addressed to the programme it had adopted:

-Instead of tackling [eriminal and family law] the Commission devotes much time to lawyers' law - the minutiae of the law, of interest only to lawyers and only marginally affecting the general public.
+Instead of tackling [criminal and family law] the Commission devotes much time to lawyers' law - the minutiae of the law, of interest only to lawyers and only marginally affecting the general public.
 It is examining such topics as interest on contract debts, implied terms, rent charges and the vicarious liability of corporations.
 Not all of its work is so obscure; it has done very useful and important work in criminal and family law.
 But valuable though this work may be, its utility is diminished by the failure to tackle the problem of court procedures and that of the complexity of legislation.40